mkm29/ai-on-the-edge/README.md

 Result = PASS
 ```

 By default, K3s will use containerd to run containers so lets ensure that works properly (CUDA support).
-For this, we will create a simple bash script that uses `ctr` instead of `docker`:
+For this, we will create a simple [bash script](tests/containerd/test_containerd_gpu.sh) that uses `ctr` instead of `docker`:

 ```shell
 #!/bin/bash

 IMAGE=xift/jetson_devicequery:r32.5.0
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
 ctr i pull docker.io/${IMAGE}
 ctr run --rm --gpus 0 --tty docker.io/${IMAGE} deviceQuery
 ```

 You should get the same result as above.
 The final, and real, test is to deploy a pod to the cluster (selecting only those nodes with the `gpu: nvidia` label).
-Create the following file, `pod_deviceQuery.yaml`:
+Create the following file, [pod_device_query.yaml](tests/pod_device_query.yaml):

 ```shell
 apiVersion: v1